Promoting Finland's country image

-Country branding—or country image work – refers to strategic advocacy, marketing and communications, through which target groups’ knowledge and opinions and, ultimately their decisions, are influenced.
-Successful country image work helps all those who work to uphold Finland’s international connections.
+Country branding—or promoting the country image—refers to strategic advocacy, marketing and communications, through which target groups’ knowledge and opinions and, ultimately their decisions, are influenced.
+Successful country image projects help all those who are engaged in fostering Finland’s international connections.
 It also promotes Finland's success in political, commercial and cultural contexts.
-Country image work is a central part of Team Finland activities, which aim to promote Finnish business and investments abroad.
+The promotion of the country image is a central part of Team Finland activities.

-“Finland is a well-functioning and solution-oriented country where education and knowledge and skills are among the best in the world and for which nature is an important resource.” – Finland’s Country Brand Report, Mission for Finland (2010, available in Finnish)
+“Finland is a well-functioning and solution-oriented country where education and knowledge and skills are among the best in the world and for which nature is an important resource.” – Finland’s Country Brand Report, Mission for Finland (Opens New Window) (2010, available in Finnish)

-The Ministry for Foreign Affairs and Finnish diplomatic missions around the world are engaged in systematic and coordinated efforts to enhance a positive image of Finland.
-Country image work is carried out in close collaboration with different partners and, increasingly often, in collaboration with the Nordic countries.
+The Ministry for Foreign Affairs and Finnish diplomatic missions around the world are working in a systematic and coordinated manner to enhance a positive image of Finland.
+Country image is promoted in close collaboration with different stakeholders and, increasingly often, in collaboration with the Nordic countries.

-Country image work is done in all of Finland’s diplomatic and consular missions abroad, but the objectives and the scope of the efforts vary.
-From 2019 to 2023, priority is given to the following countries: Brazil, China, France, Germany, India, Japan, Mexico, Norway, Russian Federation, South Africa, South Korea, Sweden, United Kingdom and United States.
-The following missions have a press secretary or a secretary for cultural affairs, whose duties include tasks where high priority is given to country image work: Beijing, Berlin, Brussels, London, Moscow, Paris, Stockholm, St Petersburg, Tallinn, Tokyo and Washington.
+Country image is promoted by all Finnish diplomatic and consular missions abroad, but the objectives and scope of the activities vary.
+In 2019–2021, priority is given to the following countries: Brazil, China, France, Germany, India, Japan, Mexico, Norway, Russian Federation, South Africa, South Korea, Sweden, United Kingdom and United States.
+The following missions have a press secretary or a secretary for cultural affairs, whose duties include tasks where high priority is given to the promotion of Finland’s country image: Beijing, Berlin, Brussels, London, Moscow, Paris, Stockholm, St Petersburg, Tallinn, Tokyo, and Washington DC.

 A list of the main country branding tools produced by the Ministry for Foreign Affairs:

-- Theme calendar, issued annually by the Finland Promotion Board, includes the main themes and main country branding events of the year in Finland and abroad
+- Theme calendar(Link to another website.)
+(Opens New Window), issued annually by the Finland Promotion Board, includes the main themes and main country branding events of the year in Finland and abroad

-- ThisisFINLAND(finland.fi) is Finland's official country image media, published in eight languages
+- ThisisFINLAND(Link to another website.)
+(Opens New Window) (finland.fi) is Finland's official country image media, published in eight languages

-- Country image toolbox, Finland Toolbox, contains publications, videos, infographs and readily available presentations for anyone interested in using them in their communications about Finland
+- Country image toolbox, Finland Toolbox(Link to another website.)
+(Opens New Window), contains publications, videos, infographs and readily available presentations for anyone interested in using them in their communications about Finland

 - Finnish embassies’ websites and social media channels